sjgarland/YeomanGuide/Notes/Tools/VisualStudio.md

-# Visual Studio
+# Notes on Visual Studio

-Visual Studio Code (for the Mac and Windows), Visual Studio 2019 (for Windows), and Visual Studio for the Mac all support TypeScript.
+[Visual Studio Code](https://code.visualstudio.com/) (for the Mac and Windows), [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) (for Windows), and [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) all support TypeScript.
 Visual Studio 2019 has a Community version that is free for use in small organizations.

 Visual Studio Code is easier to use and seems to work better than Visual Studio 2019.